matthewshirley/react-midi-hook/README.md

 # react-midi-hook
-Hook to communicate with MIDI devices using MIDIAccess.
+> React hook to easily use MIDI inputs via the Web MIDI API.

 ## Install